 People from all over the world are drawn to Edinburgh by the wealth of career and cultural opportunities.
 World-leading research in fields as diverse as life sciences, data science, cyber security, blockchain and robotics have helped position Edinburgh as a global learning centre, supported by four universities that support a thriving student population.

-The city has grown by 12.2% over the past 10 years, with greatest growth coming from the city’s working age population.
-By 2021, it is predicted that 68.5% of the population will be of working age.
+The city has grown by 12.5% over the past 10 years to 2017, with significant growth coming from the city’s working age population.
+By 2026, it is predicted that 70% of the population will be of working age and in 2017, Edinburgh also had the second highest number of higher education students per 1,000 population across all the UK's major cities.

 Today’s data driven agenda is shaping a forward-looking, outward-facing, ambitious city capable of building on its acknowledged key sector strengths.